raewtf/raewtf.github.io/_posts/2024-09-08-the-lone-pirate.md

 <hr>

-¹For sideloaded titles.
+[^1]: For sideloaded titles.
 Catalog games are encrypted with custom DRM, just for the record.

-²"We" being myself and scratchminer — he'll appear in the story later, but just for clarification.
+[^2]: "We" being myself and scratchminer — he'll appear in the story later, but just for clarification.

-³Footnote number 2.
+[^3]: Footnote number 2.

 <hr>